TransLink is Metro Vancouver’s main public transit system that includes buses, the SkyTrain, SeaBus and West Coast Express.

 West Coast Express

 The West Coast Express is a commuter train that goes from Vancouver to Mission in the Fraser Valley with half a dozen stops in between.
 The rail service runs on weekdays only, Monday to Friday, during rush hour times.
-There are no trains on weekends and statutory holidays, and there are revised schedules on some other special dates (like Easter Monday and Christmas Eve).
+There are no trains on weekends and statutory holidays.
+On some other special dates (like Easter Monday and Christmas Eve) there are revised schedules.

 For more information about the commuter train service, see the TransLink.ca website.